-Many facts have been presented to support the hypothesis of a CV site at the beginning of words of all major categories.
-We have first seen that diminutive formation by reduplication in French is explainable by a morphophonological process occurring in the site.
-We have illustrated its productivity by showing that there were only very few semantic and phonological restrictions on this kind of reduplication.
+Many facts have been presented in this article to support the hypothesis of a CV site at the initial of words of all major categories.
+We have first seen that diminutive formation by reduplication in French is explainable by a morphophonological process occurring into the site.
+We have illustrated its productivity by showing that there were only very few semantic and phonological restrictions on this kind of reduplications.
 Moreover, the phonological pattern of the reduplication has been analyzed as being imputed to the initial CV site.
-We have then shown that the diminutives in French and the perfects in Ancient Greek were formed by the strict reduplication of the first consonant and the following vowel of the base.
+We have than shown that the diminutives in French and the perfectives in Ancient Greek were formed by the strict reduplication of the first consonant and the following vowel of the base.

 Predictions were made concerning the non reduplication of consonant clusters.
 A particular process existing in Canadian French was presented in order to confirm this hypothesis.
-In the case of nouns beginning with a complex of initial consonants, only the first consonant is reduplicated, followed by a schwa epenthesis.
+In the case of nouns beginning with a complex consonantal initial, only the first consonant is reduplicated, followed by a schwa epenthesis.
 We have concluded that consonants of a cluster must be separated by an empty vocalic position.
-Thus, this supports the suggestion of Lowenstamm (1996) that words should be universally represented by a strict succession of consonants and vowels.
+Thus, this is supporting the suggestion of Lowenstamm (1996) that words should be universally represented by a strict succession of consonants and vowels.

 The hypothesis of an initial CV site provides two major openings.
-The first is that it explains why consonant clusters cannot reduplicate.
+The first one is that it explains why consonant clusters cannot reduplicate.
 Indeed, we have seen in this paper that only the first consonant of a cluster is reduplicated, in Canadian French as in Ancient Greek.
-The second concerns the composition of aspirates and nasals.
-The impossibility of reduplication in the case of an aspirated consonant and a nasal vowel suggested that those segments were occupying more than one segmental position.
+The second one concerns the composition of aspirates and nasals.
+The impossibility of reduplication in the case of an aspirated consonant and a nasal vowel suggested that those segments were occupying more than one segmental positions.

-It is clear that this paper does not constitute the final word on this subject.
-However, it provides many leads for the treatment of the diminutive reduplication in French, as well as the perfective formation in Ancient Greek.
+It is clear that this paper does not constitutes the final word on this subject.
+However, it provides many leads on the treatment of the diminutive reduplication in French, as well as the perfective formation in Ancient Greek.

-NOTES

-1 I am grateful to Jean Lowenstamm for discussions on the differences existing between France French and Canadian French and on theoretical issues dealt with in this paper.

-This research was supported by a doctoral fellowship awarded by the Fonds de recherche sur la nature et les technologies from the government of Quebec.
+FOOTNOTES

-2 See also Bendjaballah (1995), Scheer (1996), Ségéral (1995).

-3 The reader is referred to Kaye, Lowenstamm & Vergnaud (1985, 1990) for more information on Government Phonology.

-4 This argumentation is based on the analysis of Czech vowel/ø alternations.
-Readers are asked to consult Scheer (1996) for demonstration of the complex situation in Czech.

-5 This compensatory lengthening happens when the first consonant of the base resists gemination. (cf. Lowenstamm (1999: 12))

-6 We only suggest that a way of understanding the data in (13b) is to consider that the copy merged into the CV site, as we can imagine it does in compounding.
-Naturally, this proposition needs to be further explored, a thing we will not do here.

-7 Some speakers of Canadian French produce a diminutive form where the first two consonants are reduplicated, followed by a schwa, for example [frəfrųi] for 'little fruit'.
-Those cases, not very representative, won't be dealt with in this paper.

-8 We have also run the test on French speakers, but since the nasals are less emphasized for them, we don't have a clear proof of the non reduplication of the nasalized vowel.
-Phonetic analysis should be made in order to obtain a precise answer.
+- 1 See also Bendjaballah (1995), Scheer (1996), Ségéral (1995). - 2 The reader is referred to Kaye, Lowenstamm & Vergnaud (1985, 1990) for more information and precisions on Government Phonology. - 3 This argumentation is based on the analysis of Czech vowel/ø alternations.
+Readers are asked to consult Scheer (1996) for demonstration of the complex situation in Czech. - 4 This compensatory lengthening happens when the first consonant of the base resists gemination. (cf. Lowenstamm (1999:12)) - 5 We only suggest that a way of understanding the data in (13b) is to consider that the copy merged into the CV site, like we can imagine it does in compounding.
+Naturally, this proposition needs to be further explored, a thing we will not do here. - 6 Some speakers of Canadian French produce a diminutive form where the first two consonants are reduplicated, followed by a schwa, for example [frəfrqi] for 'little fruit'.
+Those cases, not very representative though, won't be dealt with in this paper. - 7 We have also run the test on French speakers, but since the nasals are less emphasize for them, we don't have a clear proof of the non reduplication of the nasalized vowel.
+Phonetic analysis should be made in order to have a precise answer.